klahrich/chiefhustler/content/diary/avante-logixx.md

 Mr. Campbell was appointed CEO of Avante Logixx in [2018](https://www.globenewswire.com/news-release/2018/01/10/1286562/36577/en/Avante-Logixx-Announces-Appointment-of-Chief-Executive-Officer-and-Change-to-Board-of-Directors.html).

+The stock trades for $1.05 as of today with 21.2M shares outstanding or about a $22.2M market cap.

 Let's take a look at some figures, starting with my favorite one, gross profit per share (thank you [Koyfin](https://app.koyfin.com/)):

 ![xx-gp](/images/xx-gp.png)